-Kiwi missing in Ukraine: body of aid worker found
+Kiwi missing in Ukraine: Body of aid worker found

 A photo posted alongside the statement appeared to show passports bearing the names of Andrew Bagshaw, who was born in the United Kingdom, and Christopher Parry.

-The Daily Mirror reported that Wagner Group founder Yevgeny Prigozhin’s representative had posted: “On January 8, the Ask Wagner hotline received a request to find two British citizens who disappeared on January 6 in Soledar - Andrew Bagshaw and Christopher Parry.
-Today the body of one of them was found, documents on both Britons were found with him.”

-Bagshaw’s parents Philip and Dame Susan, who are doctors in Christchurch, said in a statement on Monday that their son was a very intelligent, independently-minded person, “who went there as a volunteer to assist the people of Ukraine, believing it to be the morally right thing to do”.
+Philip and Dame Susan, who are both prominent doctors in Christchurch, said in a statement on Monday that their son was a very intelligent, independently-minded person, “who went there as a volunteer to assist the people of Ukraine, believing it to be the morally right thing to do”.

 Andrew’s parents love him dearly and are immensely proud of all the work he has been doing delivering food and medicines and assisting elderly people to move from near the battlefront of the war, the statement said.